The Podcast Boom in the UK

 On that point about consumption intensity: UK audiences listen to, on average, 3-5 podcasts in the last month.
 30% listened to that many, while 28% listened to five or more.
 This is noticeably lower than the US stats on podcast consumption (which also track on a weekly basis).
 Combined with the above statistic, we would expect the average consumption number to increase to near-US levels within the next few years.

 For sponsors, this lower consumption is actually good news.
 Podcast advertisements that air on UK listeners' preferred podcasts will have less competition: with fewer podcasts listened to per month, the number of ads heard decreases.
-Listeners are more likely to recall ad messaging.
+Listeners are therefore more likely to recall messaging from the ads they have heard.
 Many US-based podcast sponsors have understood this and are crossing over to UK podcasts.

-British listeners listen to podcasts and radio for different reasons
+British listeners consume podcasts and radio for different reasons

 But what podcasts are listeners actually listening to?
 Ofcom found that there was a noticeable difference in the most popular podcast categories when compared to the most popular radio programming.
 Whereas local news, national news, and current affairs were most popular for radio listeners, those listeners instead chose less news-oriented content categories for their podcasts: comedy and entertainment; music, arts and culture; and "other factual and educational", meaning podcasts with learning components unrelated to news.